-Blitz workshops focused on the potential impact of Pando thinking on communities of religious nationwide and especially on the local communities of those attending.
-The opportunity comes at a time when religious communities are re-imagining how their resources can be connected in service to the future of their mission, charism, and legacy.
+Blitz workshops focused on the potential impact of Pando thinking on communities of religious women and especially on the local communities of those attending.
+The opportunity comes at a time when religious organizations are re-imagining how their resources can be connected in service to the future of their mission, charism, and legacy.

 December 1, 2017

-The ideas conceived at that time were green-lighted for prototype implementation over a two-year period in Monrovia.
+The ideas conceived at that time were green-lighted for prototype implementation at the sisters’ Monrovia campus.

 For many years, pockets of activity have organized to reduce climate change, save endangered species, curb poverty, cap the influence of financial markets, bring about democratic accountability, reduce militarism, and so on.

 What is missing is a new paradigm that integrates these various concerns and activities and sets them in the context of a broader vision.